-- 1 large tilapia, about 800 g.
+- 1 large tilapia about 800 g.

-plenty of crushed garlic
+- plenty of crushed garlic

-3 to 4 tbsp. light soy sauce
+- 3 to 4 tablespoons light soy sauce

-freshly cracked black pepper
+- freshly cracked black pepper

-1 tbsp. of sesame oil
+- 1 tablespoon sesame oil

-finely sliced onion leaves for garnish
+- finely sliced onion leaves to garnish

 - Boil plenty of water in a steamer.

-Slash (score) the fish (see tips).
+- Slash (score) the fish (see tips).

-Stuff the cavity with half of the garlic and ginger, and some pepper.
+- Stuff the cavity with half of the garlic and ginger, and some pepper.

-Rub half of the soy sauce and citus juice all over and inside (the cavity from where the intestines have been removed) the fish.
+- Rub half of the soy sauce and citus juice all over and inside (the cavity from where the intestines have been removed) the fish.

-Lay the fish on a heatproof dish.
+- Lay the fish on a heatproof dish.
 Pour the remaining soy sauce and citrus juice over and around it.
 Sprinkle the remaining garlic and ginger.
 Crack more black pepper over it.

-Steam over briskly boiling water for about 20 minutes.
+- Steam over briskly boiling water for about 20 minutes.